mundalo/UltimateTimer/README.md

 ## ABOUT

-Project: Making a workout timer that contains both hard-coded workouts and timed workouts you can make on the spot.
+A workout timer that contains both hard-coded workouts and timed workouts you can make on the spot.

 ## HOW TO USE